Revealed Bayesian Persuasion: Rationalization of Bayesian Persuasion

 Informally, this axiom states that the DM chooses optimally at each posterior $p_{A,a}$ that appears in the dataset.
 So, if the revealed posterior for action $a$ is $p_{A,a}$, it must indeed be optimal for the DM to be choosing $a$.

 The second axiom relies on a property of Bayesian persuasion, pointed out by \cite{lipnowski2017simplifying}, that restricts the set of posteriors that suffices to be considered in order to find the optimal persuasion strategy.
 Notably, this restriction \emph{does not} depend on the sender's preferences.
-Thus, without knowing yet what the sender's preferences are, it is possible to restrict the possible deviations from $\sigma_A$ to this set in order to test whether the sender's preferences are optimal.
+Thus, without knowing yet what the sender's preferences are, it is possible to restrict the possible deviations from $\sigma_A$ to this set in order to test whether the sender chooses information optimally.
 In the sequel, I follow Lipnowski and Mathevet's terminology in defining this set and its properties.

 The crucial insight is that, for any menu $A$ and each $a\in A$, the set of posteriors $p$ at which $a$ is optimal for the DM is a finite convex polytope.
 One can thus divide the space of posteriors $\Delta(\Omega)$ into these convex sets, each of which is described by their extreme points.
 Since any point in a convex set can be expressed as a convex combination of the extreme points, and payoffs are linear in probabilities within each set, it follows that an optimal persuasion strategy can be found by restricting consideration to these extreme points.